rabbitmq/rabbitmq-website/site/oauth2.md

     {preferred_username_claims, [&lt;&lt;"user_name"&gt;&gt;,&lt;&lt;"email"&gt;&gt;]},
   ...
 </pre>
-RabbitMQ would first look for the `user_name` claim and if it is not found it looks for `email`.
-Else it uses its default lookup mechanism which first looks for `sub` and then `client_id`.
+In the example configuration, RabbitMQ searches for the `user_name` claim first and if it is not found, RabbitMQ searches for the `email`.
+If these are not found, RabbitMQ uses its default lookup mechanism which first looks for `sub` and then `client_id`.

 ### <a id="token-expiration" class="anchor" href="#token-expiration">Token Expiration and Refresh</a>